nwb-extensions/staged-extensions/README.md

 and you will be added as a maintainer for that repository.
 This new repo is the catalog entry for your extension.
 Please keep it up-to-date as you develop your extension and publish new versions.

+## Behind the Scenes

+See https://github.com/nwb-extensions/nwb-extensions-smithy for more information about the automation scripts that run on top of this repo.